 Catastrophic battles and brutal failures: The first few months of World War One

-WWI soldier charging into battle
+WWI soldier memorial

 In this article, we will take a look at some of the key events that took place during 1914.